NERSC/Migrate-to-Perlmutter/GPU/README.md

 make clean
 make
 ```
-It must be noted that in line 5 of `Makefile`, flag `-gpu=cc80` is being passed to `CC`, that is to esnure that CUDA code is built for the devices of compute capability 8.0.
+It must be noted that in line 5 of `Makefile`, flag `-gpu=cc80` is being passed to `CC`, that is to ensure that CUDA code is built for the devices of compute capability 8.0, i.e. NVIDIA A100 devices that are available on Perlmutter.

 To run: